OŚWIĘCIM

 The soldier with him paid no attention.
 He saluted stiffly, refusing to lower his arm until Novak responded in kind.
 He checked their papers, forged carefully by O'Brien and the mess hall's replicator.
 Satisfied, he saluted again, clicking his heels together.
 Then he turned sharply back toward the corridor to bother the rest of the sleeping passengers.

 "How much farther is Berlin?"
-Dax asked after she was sure their former visitors couldn't hear.
+Dax asked, after she was sure their former visitors couldn't hear.

 "It shouldn't be too far," Novak answered, "but then, this trip shouldn't have taken two days already.
 It would have been a lot shorter if we'd just headed due west instead of circling around to the south."